DataDog/integrations-core/snmp/README.md

 The SNMP check doesn't collect anything by default; you have to tell it specifically what to collect.

-Here's examples of the `snmp.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][11].
+Here are examples of the `snmp.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][11].
 See the [sample snmp.d/conf.yaml][2] for all available configuration options.

 #### SNMP v1-v2 configuration